celestiaorg/docs/developers/node-tutorial.md

 :::

-These are essential packages that are necessary to execute many tasks like downloading files, compiling, and monitoring the node:
+2. Install essential packages that are necessary to execute many tasks like downloading files, compiling, and monitoring the node:

 ::: code-group